From Assistance to Autonomy -- A Researcher Study on the Potential of AI Support for Qualitative Data Analysis: Background

 While these efforts illustrate potential, they also expose tensions.
-Concerns persist around bias~\cite{bail2024can, tornberg2023use, ziems2024can, anis2023efficient, owoahene2024review, bano2023ai}, lack of reliability for non-English languages~\cite{heseltine2024large, suter2024using}, and the risk of treating AI as “culturally agnostic” despite its privileging of certain perspectives~\cite{paulus2024minutes}.
-Such issues are particularly important when engaging Global South contexts, where AI risks reproducing inequalities in representation~\cite{kumar2021braving, wacharamanotham2020transparency, rifat2023many, jang2023platform, okolo2022making}.
-Thus, while AI holds potential to bridge \enquote{big} and \enquote{small} data approaches and to enhance efficiency, it raises equally urgent questions about reliability, ethics, and researcher agency.
+Concerns persist around bias~\cite{bail2024can, tornberg2023use, ziemsCanLargeLanguage2024, anis2023efficient, owoahene2024review, banoAIHumanReasoning2023}, lack of reliability for non-English languages~\cite{heseltine2024large, suter2024using}, and the risk of treating AI as ``culturally agnostic'' despite its privileging of certain perspectives~\cite{paulus2024minutes}.
+Such issues are particularly important when engaging minority groups or Global South contexts, where AI risks reproducing inequalities in representation and missing interpretative nuance~\cite{kumar2021braving, wacharamanotham2020transparency, rifat2023many, jang2023platform, okolo2022making}.
+This raises concerns regarding bias in interpretation, but also research ethics of fairness and inclusion~\cite{kempny2025potenziale}.
+While emerging work has begun to examine AI deployment in Global South contexts across various domains~\cite{okolo2022making, linxen2021weird, tahaei2024surveys}, specific knowledge about AI-supported QDA practices in these contexts remains scarce.